Generic Vanishing, 1-forms, and Topology of Albanese Maps: Constructible complex of sheaves on Abelian varieties

 \subsection{Linearity and comparison}

-In this subsection, we prove that the set of 1-forms supported on the conormal sheaf of a subvariety of an abelian variety is linear.
-As a consequence we obtain that the set of 1-fors associated to the singular support of any constructible complex $\sF$ is linear.
-In the light of \cref{thm:perverse} we compare this result to the linearity coming from the following structure theorem due to Schnell. \begin{citedthm}[{\cite{Sch15}}] Let $A$ be an abelian variety.
-For any $\sF\in D_c^b(A)$ and any integer $i$, $\sV^i(A,\sF)$ is a finite union of translated sub-tori of $\Char(A)$. \end{citedthm}
+In this subsection, we prove that the set of 1-forms supported on the conormal sheaf of a subvariety of an Abelian variety is linear.
+As a consequence we obtain that the set of 1-forms associated to the singular support of any constructible complex $\sF$ is linear.
+All constructible sheaves and complexes considered in this subsection are over the complex number.

-\bp Let $A$ be an abelian variety.
+\bp Let $A$ be an Abelian variety.
 For any $\sF\in D^b_c(A)$, $\pi(\SS(\sF))$ is linear in $H^0(A, \Omega_A^1)$. \ep This proposition directly follows from the following